Direct Coupling Analysis of Epistasis in Allosteric Materials

 Such networks are evolved by changing the position of springs according to a Metropolis-Monte Carlo routine to maximize ${\cal F}$.
-At each step, the fitness difference with respect to the previous configuration $\Delta {\cal F}$ is computed and the new configuration is accepted with a probability $p = \min(1, \exp{\beta \Delta{\cal F}})$. $\beta$ is an evolution inverse temperature controlling the selection pressure for high fitness ${\cal F}$, we choose $\beta=10^4$.
+At each step, the fitness difference with respect to the previous configuration $\Delta {\cal F}$ is computed and the new configuration is accepted with a probability $p = \min(1, \exp{\beta \Delta{\cal F}})$. $\beta$ is an evolution inverse temperature controlling the selection pressure for high fitness ${\cal F}$, we choose $\beta=10^4$ as at this temperature networks probed have the highest fitness our protocol can reach \cite{Yan18}.
 We sample every 1000 time steps after an initial equilibration time of $10^5$ steps.
-At long times one obtains a cooperative system, whose architecture depends on the spatial dimension and boundary conditions \cite{Yan18}.
-Here we consider a network in $d=2$ dimensions with periodic boundaries, equivalent to a cylindrical geometry, where the response to binding evolves towards a \emph{shear} mode.
+At long times one obtains a cooperative system of typical ${\cal F} \sim 0.2$, whose architecture depends on the spatial dimension and boundary conditions \cite{Yan18}.
+Here we consider a network in $d=2$ dimensions with periodic boundaries, equivalent to a cylindrical geometry, where the response to binding evolves towards a \emph{shear} mode (see Fig.\ \ref{fig:msa}A).
 With our scheme we can generate thousands of networks with a similar design.
-A sequence $\bm{\sigma}$ of 0 and 1, where $\sigma_i =1$ stands for the presence of a spring at link $i$ and $\sigma_i =0$ for its absence, can be associated to any network, leading to a multiple sequence alignment (MSA) of networks performing the same function (see Fig.\ \ref{fig:msa}B).
+A sequence $\bm{\sigma}$ of 0 and 1, where $\sigma_i =1$ stands for the presence of a spring at link $i$ and $\sigma_i =0$ for its absence, can be associated to any network, leading to a Multiple Sequence Alignment (MSA) of networks performing the same function (see Fig.\ \ref{fig:msa}B).